GluuFederation/docs-oxd-prod/3.1.1/sources/libraries/python/index.md

 ### UMA RS Check Access

-`uma_rs_check_access` method used in a UMA Resource Server to check the access to the resource.
+`uma_rs_check_access` method is used in the UMA Resource Server to check the access to the resource.

 **Required parameters:**

 - rpt: Requesting Party Token
 - path: Path of the resource to be checked
-- http_method: http metho like POST, GET, PUT
+- http_method: HTTP method (POST, GET and PUT)
-- protection_access_token: Generated from get_client_token method (Optional, required if oxd-web is used)
+- protection_access_token: Generated from get_client_token method (Optional, required if oxd-https-web is used)

 **Request:**